Darryl Morris (American football): New York Giants

 On November 28, 2017, Morris signed with the New York Giants.

-San Antonio Commanders (AAF)
+San Antonio Commanders

 In December 2018, Morris signed with the San Antonio Commanders of the AAF.
 On January 30, 2019, Morris was waived/injured by the Commanders as part of the final training camp cuts, and subsequently placed on injured reserve after clearing waivers.
 The league ceased operations in April 2019.